 Mark: Hi.
 Welcome to How to Audit and Boost Your Web Performance.
-We’ll be talking about the importance of performance on your website, and ways to improve it.
+We’ll discuss the importance of performance on your website and ways to improve it.
 My name is Mark Leta, and I am the director of business analysis and quality assurance at the Allegiance Group.
-And today I’m joined by my friend, Rob.
+And today, I’m joined by my friend, Rob.

 Rob: Hey folks, how’s it going?

 I’m Rob, director of marketing analytics at Truth Initiative.
-Just a quick background on who we are.
-Non-profit public health organization.
-Our mission is making tobacco use and nicotine addiction a thing of the past.
-And I guess just so you know how Mark and I are related, if you will, at Truth, we have a couple brands, but I work mostly on thetruth.com campaign, which is our organization’s flagship brand and is probably what most people know us for.
-Those marketing efforts are specifically targeted to young people in America to make sure they’re educated on the harmful effects of nicotine addiction.
+Just a quick background on who we are—a nonprofit public health organization.
+Our mission is to make tobacco use and nicotine addiction a thing of the past.
+And I guess just so you know how Mark and I are related, if you will, at Truth, we have a couple of brands, but I work mostly on thetruth.com campaign, which is our organization’s flagship brand and is probably what most people know us for.
+Those marketing efforts are specifically targeted at young people in America to ensure they’re educated on the harmful effects of nicotine addiction.
 But it’s on those efforts that Mark and I collaborate quite a bit.

-Particularly, what do we care about for digital products or for websites?
+Particularly, what do we care about for digital products or websites?
 What are the user expectations around performance?
-Where are they at and what they think that they should be getting out of their experience.
+Where are they at, and what do they think they should be getting out of their experience?
 And then how do we know if performance is really good?

 What metrics should we be paying attention to?
 What do we care about?
-And then finally, as part of this first section, we want to talk about the relationship between performance and user experience, because it’s really an important one.
-From there we’ll move into some more of the case study information where we’ll cover the work that Rob and I have done on thetruth.com in terms of doing a redesign and subsequent performance enhancements.
-And then also on related campaign work where tuning performance and making sure that things are working well from that standpoint, were important.
+And then finally, as part of this first section, we want to talk about the relationship between performance and user experience because it’s really an important one.
+From there, we’ll move into more of the case study information, where we’ll cover the work that Rob and I have done on thetruth.com in terms of redesigning and subsequent performance enhancements.
+And then also on related campaign work where tuning performance and ensuring that things are working well from that standpoint were important.
 We’ll talk about what affected Truth specifically in terms of performance, some of the challenges we faced, the testing and the auditing processes we used, and some of the recommendations that we came up with, both the ones that were quick wins and some of the harder ones to get into.

-And we’ll close out that section talking about some of the results.
-The last part of our session today, we’re really going to get into some of the tools and talk about what you can do now to improve your own site’s performance and take a look at some of what’s out there to help you out.
+And we’ll close out that section by talking about some of the results.
+In the last part of our session today, we’re really going to get into some of the tools and talk about what you can do now to improve your own site’s performance and take a look at some of what’s out there to help you out.

 So what do we really mean by good performance?
-There’s really three aspects to consider here.
+There are really three aspects to consider here.
 It is how fast things actually load within a browser on a page for a user.
-It’s how fast users perceive things load, and it’s really how quickly they can interact with it.
+It’s how fast users perceive things load and how quickly they can interact with it.
 Those three aspects altogether really make up a user’s sense of how well a user interface is performing.

 What about those user expectations?
-Unfortunately they’re shaped by users’ experiences across the entire web and not just based on what they’re experiencing on your own site or even competitor sites, because they’re constantly browsing, highly performant applications and sites built by tech giants with deep pockets and endless resources in order to make sure the performance is exceptional.
+Unfortunately, they’re shaped by users’ experiences across the entire web and not just based on what they’re experiencing on your own site or even competitor sites because they’re constantly browsing highly performant applications and sites built by tech giants with deep pockets and endless resources to make sure the performance is exceptional.

 Their expectations are really set by Google, Twitter, Amazon, and Pinterest.
 And so as such, they’re used to expecting three seconds load time.
-They’re expectations are really high.
+Their expectations are really high.
 And after that point, frustration does start to set in on some level.
-And as those load times increase frustration sets in even more.
+And as those load times increase, frustration sets in even more.

-In fact, Google doing research found that for e-commerce sites that around 53% of mobile site visitors will leave a page that takes over three seconds to load.
-On the slide here, we’ve got a stat that gets trotted out quite a lot when people are talking about performance and it really shows that relationship between for every second above one second of load time, what happens in terms of bounce rates?
+In fact, Google research found that for e-commerce sites, around 53% of mobile site visitors will leave a page that takes over three seconds to load.
+On the slide here, we’ve got a stat that gets trotted out quite a lot when people are talking about performance, and it really shows that relationship between every second above one second of load time.
+What happens in terms of bounce rates?

-In this case, they’re showing the probability that a user is going to bounce.
-And you can see that as you go up from about three seconds to six seconds, there’s an exponential rise in the probability that your users are going to bounce and it levels off some, but you can see that as you get up to 10 seconds, you’re over 120% probability that the user is going to bounce.
+In this case, they’re showing the probability that a user will bounce.
+And you can see that as you go up from about three seconds to six seconds, there’s an exponential rise in the probability that your users are going to bounce, and it levels off some, but you can see that as you get up to 10 seconds, you’re over 120% probability that the user is going to bounce.

 So we have clearly expectations that are really high, and we have to figure out what we can do to meet them as best we can.

-In most cases, we won’t have analytics that tell us specifically, what their connections are, but we can make some inferences and try to simulate what those conditions might be and run tests.
+In most cases, we won’t have analytics that tells us their connections, but we can make some inferences, try to simulate what those conditions might be, and run tests.
 In doing our testing, we also want to use field data as much as possible.
-Google provides a really nice thing in their Chrome UX report, which is data that’s been gathered by users who are out there on the web using the Chrome browser that can provide real world user experience feedback into your actual site and what they’re experiencing in browsing.
+Google provides a really nice thing in their Chrome UX report, which is data gathered by users out there on the web using the Chrome browser that can provide real-world user experience feedback into your actual site and what they’re experiencing in browsing.

-So that tells us quite a bit about the real world and what’s happening on your site.
+That tells us a lot about the real world and what’s happening on your site.
 We also want to use simulated experiences as well.
 So lab type data that we can create.
-And when you’re doing your testing, you’re really wanting to focus on those same three areas that we started talking about.
+And when you’re doing your testing, you should focus on the three areas we started discussing.

-And that’s the load, the actual time of load, the perception of loading and, in a lot of cases, visual stability is a focus.
+And that’s the load, the actual time of load, the perception of loading, and, in many cases, visual stability is a focus.
 And then the interactivity that the user is experiencing with the site.

 So what metrics, what do we really care about?
-Certainly the Core Web Vitals is probably the first thing that come to mind for most people.
-These have gotten the most attention, particularly in the last couple of years.
+Certainly the Core Web Vitals is probably the first thing that comes to mind for most people.
+These have gotten the most attention, particularly in recent years.
 And these are developed by Google.
 They’re really a subset of a larger group of metrics.

-And for now these are the ones that Google has settled on as being the most important to take a look at to judge loading perception of load and interactivity.
-And this is after having focused on other metrics previously and doing a lot of testing and a lot of studying of the results to really try and find the best way to represent these different ideas.
+And for now, these are the ones that Google has settled on as being the most important to take a look at to judge loading perception of load and interactivity.
+And this is after having focused on other metrics previously and doing a lot of testing and studying the results to try and find the best way to represent these different ideas.

-CLS is the Cumulative Layout Shift, and this gets at the user’s perception of how loading is going.
-And it’s a score that measures how as your page is coming in, content may be shifting or redrawing or adjusting on the page.
-And it’s really about that perception of what’s happening.
-It can give the user a sense of instability, for example, if they’re seeing the page redrawing or re shifting as the page moves down.
 FID is the First Input Delay.
-And this is a measure of time between when the user interacts with something on the page, and when the browser can start processing that event.
-So the time between when somebody clicks or taps or selects or uses some control and when the browser is able to respond.
-And in this way, you’re measuring really the first impression of how the user perceives the interactivity of your site.
+And this is a measure of the time between when the user interacts with something on the page and when the browser can start processing that event.
+So the time between when somebody clicks, taps, selects, or uses some control and when the browser can respond.
+And in this way, you’re really measuring the first impression of how the user perceives your site’s interactivity.

-One of the reasons that people have been focused on Core Web Vitals so much is the SEO or perceived SEO impacts that they have.
+One of the reasons people have been focused on Core Web Vitals so much is their SEO or perceived SEO impacts.
 And I wanted to take a moment to talk about that because it is such a concern when we’re talking about performance testing.
-A lot has been written about it and initially Google had just said that your core web vital scores would start to be used in their algorithms for determining SERPs.
+A lot has been written about it, and initially, Google had just said that your core web vital scores would start to be used in their algorithms for determining SERPs.

-And this caused a lot of concern and hand wringing, and people were worried that, based on the performance of their site, they were going to lose a lot of Google juice or SERP placement that had been built up over years.
-Initially the deployment was delayed and then we learned that it would really just be a soft-ranking factor in the algorithm, one of a hundred or so factors that go into ranking pages.
+And this caused a lot of concern and hand-wringing, and people were worried that, based on their site’s performance, they would lose a lot of Google juice or SERP placement that had been built up over the years.
+Initially, the deployment was delayed, and then we learned that it would really just be a soft-ranking factor in the algorithm, one of a hundred or so factors that go into ranking pages.

-So the impact of the Core Web Vitals in terms of SERPs wouldn’t be as great maybe as first thought.
-And as the mobile ranking factors rolled out last year that’s really how it played out.
-There were changes observed for sure, but not many shifts in terms of search results.
+The Core Web Vitals’ impact on SERPs wouldn’t be as great as first thought.
+And as the mobile ranking factors rolled out last year, that’s how it played out.
+Changes were observed for sure, but not many shifts in search results.

-And as the desktop ranking factors are rolling out now, and they’re due to be done by the end of this month, it should be similar.
-And that there shouldn’t be a huge impact to SERPs based on the Core Web Vitals.
+And as the desktop ranking factors are rolling out now and are due to be done by the end of this month, it should be similar.
+And that there shouldn’t be a huge impact on SERPs based on the Core Web Vitals.
 So while we should be working to make these scores as good as they can be, there’s not really a need to panic from an SEO perspective.